RabbitCare

 Rabbits can safely eat cucumber in small amounts.
 The skin and seeds are safe too, as long as the cucumber is washed well before feeding.

-Because cucumber is mostly water and low in fibre, it should only be offered occasionally alongside a diet that is mostly hay, with leafy greens and small amounts of pellets making up the rest.
+Because cucumber is mostly water and low in fibre, it should only be offered occasionally alongside a diet that is mostly hay or grass, with suitable leafy greens and a small amount of good-quality pellets making up the rest.

 RabbitCare.co.uk provides general rabbit care information for UK owners.
 It does not replace advice from a rabbit-savvy vet.
 If your rabbit stops eating, stops pooing, seems in pain or is suddenly unwell, contact a vet urgently.